MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-05-10-selective-supervised-contrastive-learning.md

 ------

-The confident examples are transformed into a set of confident pairs as the union of two different sets.
+The confident examples are transformed into a set of confident pairs by finding the union of two different sets.
 The first set is defined as shown below:

 $$\mathcal{G}' = \{P_{ij}| \tilde{y}_i = \tilde{y}_j, (x_i, \tilde{y}_i), (x_j, \tilde{y}_j) \in \mathcal{T}\}$$